drew-billington/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL
 Project 2 / Module 13 ETL

 I was able to import all csv files to Crowdfunding Database tables.
-Not sure what else, if anything, I can submit to show this?
+Not sure what else, if anything, I can submit to show this for full 100% credit?

 Notes:
 - Due to dependencies, must create 'contacts' 'category' and 'subcategory' tables in SQL before creating 'campaign' table